rktuhinbd/rktuhinbd/README.md

 - 🔭 I’m currently working on **a native android projects**

-- 🌱 I’m currently learning **new technologies on mobile development field**
+- 🌱 I’m currently learning **new technologies on mobile application development**

 - 💬 Ask me about **android, java, kotlin**